DuongDo-Intersystems/Testing-release/README.md

 # README

-This is the release version 1. (removed)
+This is the release version 1 (removed).
 We now release version 2